hitvoice/notes/knowledge/deep learning/architectures.md

 h_t &=z_t\circ h_{t-1} + (1 - z_t)\circ\tilde h_t
 \end{align*}
 $$
 $z_t$ is called update gate and $r_t$ is called reset gate. $\tanh$ is used to set the memory at the same scale and make the blending more stable.
 Bias terms are omitted for clarity.
+Some researches report no significant difference between GRU and LSTM[29], but others point out that GRU cannot do things like simple counting (see [this](http://phontron.com/class/nn4nlp2019/assets/slides/nn4nlp-05-rnn.pdf)).

 ### Convolutional Neural Networks
 - vanilla 1D convolution.
 See [Appendix](#convolutional-neural-network).